TeenageMutantCoder/expense-tracker/README.md

 # expense-tracker

+Update 5/13/2023: This project is not currently in a working state and I don't feel like updating it.
+Back when I set it up to use Firebase, I seem to have forgotten to update some things, and I have just deleted the Firebase project because I found that I committed API keys LOL.

 Built with Next.js and TypeScript, this is a web application made to help people manage their money.
 I built this because it seemed like a useful project, but I also built it to learn full-stack web development, Next.js, and TypeScript.

 ## Features